maxcountryman/tower-sessions/README.md

 ## 🎨 Overview

-This crate provides cookie-based sessions as a `tower` middleware.
+This crate provides sessions, key-value pairs associated with a site visitor, as a `tower` middleware.

-- Wraps `tower-cookies` for ergonomic and correct cookie management
-- Decouples sessions from their storage via `SessionStore`
+It offers:

+- **Pluggable storage backends.** Arbitrary storage backends are implemented with the `SessionStore` trait.
-- `Session` works as an extractor when using `axum`
+- **`axum` extractor for `Session`.** Applications built with `axum` can use `Session` as an extractor directly in their handlers.
-- Redis and SQLx stores provided via feature flags
+- **Common backends out-of-the-box.** `RedisStore` and SQLx (`SqliteStore`, `PostgresStore`, `MySqlStore`) are available via their respective feature flags.
-- Works directly with types that implement `Serialize` and `Deserialize`
+- **A simple key-value interface.** Rust types are natively supported provided they are `impl
+Serialize` and can be safely converted to JSON.
+- **Strongly-typed sessions.** Strong typing guarantees are easy to layer on top of this foundational key-value interface.

 ## 📦 Install